 A gorillapod is a tripod that you can transform into almost anything.
 Besides being able to use it as your camera’s stick and tripod, you can set it on any kind of surface, no matter how irregular it is.

-Found an amazing view, and a tree cut in half by a thunder strike is the only possible place to set your camera on?
+Found an amazing view and a tree cut in half by a thunder strike is the only possible place to set your camera?
 No problem!
 This makes this tripod an incredibly useful tool.

 GorillaPods come in all sizes and you should choose one based on the size of your camera.
 The heavier your camera is, the heavier the GorillaPod you will need to hold it steadily.